Dr Mike Webster (PI)

 He completed his PhD at the University of Leicester in 2007 before moving to the University of St Andrews, where he joined the Laland Lab as a post-doc.
 Remaining in St Andrews, he is now a lecturer in the School of Biology.

 Nick recently completed his PhD where he investigated factors that affect learning and foraging behaviour in archerfish.
-He is currently investigating aspects of fish welfare, and – following up one area of his PhD – exploring the consequences of inter-individual differences in cognition.
-Nick’s PhD was co-supervised by Luke Rendell.
+He stayed on as a postdoc to investigate aspects of fish welfare, and the consequences of inter-individual differences in cognition.
+He is now an Alexander von Humboldt Fellow at the University of Bayreuth.

 Karina Vanadzina (PhD student)

-Karina uses phylogenetic comparative methods to investigate the evolution of life history traits associated with parental care in ray-finned fishes and passerines.
-As part of the experimental component of her PhD she is assessing nest camouflage in three-spined sticklebacks using imaging techniques.
-Karina’s PhD is co-supervised by Kevin Laland.
+For her PhD, Karina used phylogenetic comparative methods to investigate the evolution of life history traits associated with parental care in ray-finned fishes and passerines.
+She also investigated nest camouflage in three-spined sticklebacks using imaging techniques.
+Karina’s PhD was also supervised by Catherine Sheard and Kevin Laland.
+Karina is now a postdoc at the University of Warsaw.

 Anna Hills (placement student)